 To build a circular economy for packaging, it is important that all actors in the packaging value chain, including packaging producers, retail and sales outlets, waste management and recycling industries, governments, and consumers, work together to collectively drive change.
 To this end, PepsiCo engages in a variety of programs and initiatives that bring stakeholders together to create broad solutions in order to shift the whole system in a more sustainable direction.
 Due to the breadth of our global, regional, and local partnerships, we cannot list every initiative in all markets and focus here on a representative sample of our work and commitment to collaboration.

-In 2021, PepsiCo is looking to further several key initiatives:
+In 2021, PepsiCo is looking to further several key initiatives as we work towards a Positive Value Chain and help consumers make Positive Choices:

 - We will continue to accelerate investments in recycling infrastructure and explore partnerships to empower waste collectors in those markets.

-- We are continuing to develop the supply chain to bring compostable and renewable/bio-based materials to scale.
+- We are continuing to develop the supply chain to bring compostable, renewable, bio- and paper-based materials, and reusable packaging solutions to scale.

 - We will continue to build coalitions and collaborate in support of smart policies that enable the circular use of materials and to build partnerships to empower our consumers to make sustainable choices through education.